- Completed online application through the Communication Sciences and Disorders Centralized Application Services (CSDCAS) which includes:

-Equivalent prerequisite courses will be accepted as part of the bachelor’s degree coursework if the applicant earned a grade equivalency of 3.0 or higher in each course.
-Prerequisite courses will only be accepted if completed within the past 10 years of the date of enrollment in the Master of Science in Speech-Language Pathology (MS-SLP) program.
-Prerequisite courses MUST be completed with grades of B or better before matriculating to the graduate program.
+Communication Science and Disorders (CSD): Equivalent courses will be accepted as part of the bachelor’s degree coursework if the applicant earned a grade equivalency of 3.0 or higher in each course.
+Courses will only be accepted if completed within the past 10 years of the date of enrollment in the Master of Science in Speech-Language Pathology (MS-SLP) program.
+CSD courses MUST be completed before matriculating to the graduate program.

 - Introduction to Communication Science and Disorders (CSD) (3 credits)